aixoss/aix-puppet/README.md

    <b>present</b> or <b>absent</b>.
 By default <b>present</b> is assumed.
    If set the <b>present</b>, efix are installed by running all steps.
 If set to <b>absent</b>, efix are removed.
+   - <b>name</b> : not a mandatory property if you have only one 'fix' clause in ./manifests/init.pp.
+Otherwise (multiple 'fix' clauses), this property is necessary
-   - <b>name</b> : to uniquely identify the fix to be performed.
-You can have several 'fix' clauses in ./manifests/init.pp, each of them being uniquely identified.
+   to uniquely identify the flrtvc operation to be performed : you can have several 'fix' clauses in ./manifests/init.pp, each of them being uniquely identified.<br>
    - <b>to_step</b> : : to control flow of execution up to a given step.
 Possible values :
    <b>installFlrtvc</b>, <b>runFlrtvc</b>, <b>parseFlrtvc</b>, <b>downloadFixes</b>,
    <b>checkFixes</b>, <b>buildResource</b>, <b>installResource</b>.
 All these steps are
-   performed in the provided order, but you can interrupt execution afetr any given step.
+   performed in the given order above, but you can interrupt execution after any given step, by using this <b>to_step</b> parameter. <br>
-   By default, <b>installResource</b> is assumed, meaning all steps are done.
-You can perform flrtvc execution until the step you choose, by setting this parameter to the desired step.
+   By default, <b>installResource</b> is assumed, meaning all steps are done.<br>
    - <b>targets</b> : names of the LPARs on which to perform flrtvc steps.
-   - <b>force</b>  : to force all flrtvc steps to be done again.
+   - <b>force</b>  : to force all flrtvc steps to be done again without exploiting any persisted information.
 Two possible values for this parameter : <b>yes</b> and <b>no</b>.
    By default, <b>yes</b> is assumed, meaning all previous results of any flrtvc runs (which are persisted into yaml files) are not kept, and computed again.
-If ever you want to spare time, and reuse previous flrtvc results, or if you want or run flrtvc step by step (refer to <b>to_step</b> parameter), you can keep previous results by setting this parameter to <b>no</b>.
+If ever you want to spare time, and reuse previous flrtvc results, or if you want or run flrtvc step by step (refer to
+   <b>to_step</b> parameter), you can keep previous results by setting this parameter to <b>no</b>.
    - <b>root</b> : root directory to store results of flrtvc download.
 This root directory should reside on a file system separated from the one which hosts the system itself.
 This root directory needs to be large enough to contain efix updates, and should be a exportable file